deepeshraghu/wdio_assignment/ReadMe.txt

    This Framework is created on to of Node.js using WebDriver IO module, Cucumber Framework, Sauce Lab service and JavaScript language.

 Folder Structure:
-   config => It contains wdio configuration .js file for Android and iOS execution. feature/helpers => It contain below files:
+   config => It contains wdio configuration .js file for Android and iOS execution on sauce lab. helpers => It contain below files:
                    1. e2eConstants.js => which store test data
                    2. gestures.js and utils.js => it contains reusable functions.
-   pageobjects => It contains page classes for application pages where script will interact with components. step-definitions => It contains steps.js files which have implementation of feature file steps. login.feature => It contain test cases defines in GIVEN, WHEN, THEN format using cucumber.
+   pageobjects => It contains page classes for application pages where script will interact with components. step-definitions => It contains steps.js files which have implementation of feature file steps. feature => It contain feature file which have test cases defines in Gherkin language with GIVEN, WHEN, THEN format using cucumber.

 Pre-Software Required:
    1. Node.js